the-winner-is-a-tryhard/espn-fantasy-football-nuget/README.md

-# Deprecation API v3 Update
+# Deprecation Due to API v3
 ESPN updated their web UI and APIs which broke this package.
 My fantasy league is moving to Sleeper, so I no longer have any intention of updating this package.
 For more information, see [this GitHub issue](https://github.com/scottenriquez/espn-fantasy-football-nuget/issues/10).

 # ESPN Fantasy Football NuGet Package